joelwetzel/Hubitat-AudioVideo/README.md

 - With HDCP 2.2, it supports resolutions up to 4K@60Hz HDR.
 - It can be controlled via Serial interface.
 The API reference is here:  https://avaccess.com/wp-content/uploads/2022/03/API-Command-Set_4KMX42-H2A-V1.0.0.pdf

+Next, this hdmi switch can be controlled via Serial.
+How am I going to connect to that from Hubitat?
+There are probably many ways, but my approach was:

+1. Write a driver for Hubitat.
+This driver publishes/subscribesTo messages over MQTT.
+2. I already had an MQTT server running in my network, for other projects.
+3. Write firmware for an ESP8266 board.
+It will publish/subscribeTo messages over MQTT, in order to communicate with the Hubitat driver.
+4. The ESP board can talk to the HDMI switch over serial.
+However, ESP8266 outputs serial as TTY, not RS232.
+The HDMI switch expects RS232.
+So I have to pass the signal through a converter:  https://www.amazon.com/gp/product/B091TN2ZPY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1

+Of course this could be done without MQTT.
+My ESP firmware could expose a webserver for the Hubitat driver to contact directly.
+But I've already had experience and success mediating through MQTT, and especially like the traceability it gives me while debugging.
+So I've kept that complication.